tchase56/vscode_demo/README.md

     * click on the docker extension button
     * open the containers tab
     * right click on vscode_demo_container and select "attach visual studio code"

+### Environment Name for this Demo

+It is worth noting that for this demo if you are using the Conda environment workflow your environment will be named vscode_demo.
+However, if you are using the container environment workflow the default environment is the correct environment.
+Both python versions are Python 3.10.12.

 ## Python